 Restore Damaged Teeth with Root Canal Therapy at Stubbs Family Dentistry

-Dr. Michael Flynn and his team understand that dental procedures can be intimidating.
+Dr. Stubbs and his team understand that dental procedures can be intimidating.
 At this dental practice, you’ll be met with compassion and an approach that considers your overall well being during treatment.
 Schedule an appointment at Stubbs Family Dentistry in West Allis, WI by contacting the office at 414-541-8250.